-PHIL 4333, Aesthetics Prerequisite: PHII 1313

-Examination of texts from the history of philosophy focusing on the questions of beauty, appropriateness, and value of both art and nature.
+PHIL 4333, Aesthetics Prerequisite: PHIL 1313 Examination of texts from the history of philosophy focusing on the questions of beauty, appropriateness, and value of both art and nature.

-PHIL 4334, Metaphysics Prerequisite: PHIL 1313
+PHIL 4334, Metaphysics

 Metaphysics is the study of the nature of reality.
-Topics to be discussed may include freedom of the will, causation, being, the nature of universals, possibility and necessity,k space and time, philosophical anthropology and some philosophical theology.
+Topics to be discussed may include freedom of the will, causation, being, the nature of universals, possibility and necessity, space and time, philosophical anthropology and some philosophical theology.
 This class will provide a survey of these topics as it surveys views of the nature of reality over many different philosophical genres.

-PHIL 4335 Epistemology Prerequisite: PHIL 1313
+PHIL 4335 Epistemology